MicrosoftDocs/azure-devops-docs/docs/organizations/settings/manage-teams.md

 ::: moniker range=">= azure-devops-2020"

 Team settings also include the team name, description, and team profile image.
 To add a team picture, select the image icon.
-The maximum file size is 2.5 MB.
+The maximum file size is 2.5 MB and the max image size allowed is 2560 x 1024 px, and then we resize to 200 x 200.

 ![Screenshot to Update team profile picture.](media/team-defaults/update-team-profile-pic-preview.png)